downmute/kin/README.md

 Kin uses a simplified pipeline: **Speech-to-Text → LLM Generation → Text-to-Speech**

 The backend is built with FastAPI and provides:
-- Speech-to-Text via ElevenLabs
+- Speech-to-Text via OpenAI Whisper
 - LLM integration via OpenAI
-- Text-to-Speech via ElevenLabs WebSocket API (real-time streaming)
+- Text-to-Speech via Fish Audio
 - RESTful API endpoints for chat, STT, and TTS

 The frontend is a simple web app that: